The Game

 of The Game, one of us will choose and play a note on our instrument

-notes - and Chris on acoustic guitar).
+notes from F to C - and Chris with his acoustic guitar).
 The other will repeat

 this note and then add a new one.
 This process continues until we agree